jataware/cartwright/README.md

 with automation tasks that normally require a human in the loop.
 For a simple example we have a data pipeline that ingests dataframes and creates a standard timeseries plots or a map with datapoints.
-The problem is these new dataframes are not standarized and we have no way of knowing which columns are dates or locations data.
+The problem is these new dataframes are not standarized, and we have no way of knowing which columns contain dates or locations data.
-By using Cartwright we can automatically infering which columns are dates or coordinate values and continue with our pipeline.
+By using Cartwright we can automatically infer which columns are dates or coordinate values and continue with our pipeline.

 Here is the dataframe with :